nawabahmadreshi/documentation/pages/third-party-integrations/mixpanel.md

 {% prerequisite %}

-- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) and the Mixpanel SDK into your app.
+- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide).
+- You also need to be a Mixpanel customer and have the Mixpanel SDK ([iOS](https://mixpanel.com/help/reference/ios), [Android](https://mixpanel.com/help/reference/android)) installed in your app.

 {% endprerequisite %}

-## Enter your Mixpanel Token
+## Retrieve your Mixpanel Token

 For the basic, codeless integration: find your Mixpanel Token and enter it into the Branch Dashboard.

-To locate your Mixpanel Token, navigate to mixpanel.com and login to the Dashboard.
-Click on “Account” in the navigation bar at the top of the page.
-Choose “Projects” in the modal that appears, then copy your app’s Token:
+1. Navigate to [https://mixpanel.com](https://mixpanel.com) and log into the Dashboard.
+1. Click on **Account** in the navigation bar at the top of the page.

-{% image src="/img/pages/third-party-integrations/mixpanel/mixpanel-token.png" half center alt='Example Ad' %}
+1. Choose **Projects** in the modal that appears, then copy your app’s Token: {% image src="/img/pages/third-party-integrations/mixpanel/mixpanel-token.png" half center alt='Example Ad' %}

+## Configure the Branch Dashboard

-On the Branch Dashboard (dashboard.branch.io), navigate to the Webhook Marketplace page.
-Locate Mixpanel and choose “Enable”.
-If you have not yet entered billing information, please do so now.
-After that, enter your Mixpanel Token.
+1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
+1. Locate Mixpanel and choose **Enable**.
+  * If you have not yet entered billing information, please do so now.
+1. Enter your Mixpanel Token and hit **Save**.

-{% image src="/img/pages/third-party-integrations/mixpanel/mixpanel-marketplace.png" half center alt='Example Ad' %}
+{% image src="/img/pages/third-party-integrations/mixpanel/enable-mixpanel-integration.png" half center alt='Example Ad' %}

+{% caution title="Please test your integration!" %}
-Please test your integration.
-Branch is not responsible for inaccurate tokens.
+Branch is not responsible for inaccurate API keys.
+{% endcaution %}

-## Pass Mixpanel Distinct Id (recommended)
+## Pass Mixpanel Distinct ID (recommended)

 Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
 If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 In addition to the basic integration, you should add a tiny amount of code to your app.
-This will allow the Branch SDK to pass the user's Mixpanel Distinct Id to our servers.
-Branch will then pass that Distinct Id to Mixpanel when logging any event.
+This will allow the Branch SDK to pass the user's Mixpanel Distinct ID to our servers.
+Branch will then pass that Distinct ID to Mixpanel when logging any event.

 **iOS:**